geekyclarkey/homeassistant/README.md

 * [BurnsHa](https://www.youtube.com/channel/UCSKQutOXuNLvFetrKuwudpg) Here is a link to his youtube channel

 When purchasing components and sensors, consider [Banggood](https://www.banggood.com/index.php?zf=24584579) They have great prices and quick shipping times.
 90% of the sensors and components i use are from Banggood.
+Some links in this repository are affiliate links.
+When you purchase using them the product doesn't cost you any extra but i do get a kickback for my referral.
+Using these links helps me purchase more components to make new projects, so i can keep updating this repository.

 ![](images/hass_icon_small.png)